studiofrenetic/laravel-formatter/readme.md

 A formatter package that will help you to easily convert between various formats such as XML, JSON, CSV, etc...

 # Goals
-The goals of this library to to allow the transfomation of data formats from one type to another.
+The goals of this library are to allow the transfomation of data formats from one type to another.
 See Parsers and Formats to see supported input / output formats.

 # Installation